intel-analytics/ipex-llm/python/llm/README.md

   >**Notes**:

-  * Currently only llama/bloom/gptneox/starcoder/chatglm model family is supported; for other models, you may use the Transformers INT4 format as described above).
+  * Currently only llama/bloom/gptneox/starcoder/chatglm model families are supported; for other models, you may use the Transformers INT4 format as described above).

-  * We have developed the `transformers`-style API for specific native models, you may choose the corresponding API to load the converted model.
+  * You may choose the corresponding API developed for specific native models to load the converted model.

    ```python
   #convert the model